This blog may contain affiliate links. Read our disclosure policy for more info.

 Join a gastronomy experience in Huaraz and sample some of the traditional and Peruvian dishes.
 Some are delicacies and some are just plain tasty!

 There is one experience in particular from Huaraz that actually takes you to a local family’s home where they cook and prepare “Cuy” (a Peruvian delicacy, AKA Guinea Pig) for you.
 It is such a unique cultural experience and one that is totally worth the $15 USD price tag!

 Some people like to hike, and others like to ride!
 Mountain biking is another popular activity in Huaraz.

 When you join a mountain bike tour you will see amazing mountain views and even pass through rural villages.

 Assuming you aren’t traveling with your own mountain bike, you’ll have to join a tour.
-Tours are generally pretty reasonable though and include your equipment as well as a guide to show you around to all of the best spots!
+This particular tour with the company CHAKINANIPERU Mountain Bike Adventures is the most popular choice and is pretty reasonable considering that it includes your equipment as well as a guide to show you around to all of the best spots!

 5. Day trip to Pastoruri Glacier

 This glacier is one of the last glaciers remaining in the tropical area of South America.
 And although it sits at 16,400 feet (5,000 meters) above sea level, it is losing volume quickly.
 In fact, it is predicted to be completely gone one day, so you need to go now!